 If VHT compressed beamforming feedback would result in a VHT Compressed Beamforming frame that exceeds the VHT beamformer’s maximum MPDU length capability, the VHT compressed beamforming feedback shall be split into up to 8 feedback segments, with each feedback segment sent in a different VHT Compressed Beamforming frame and containing successive portions of the VHT compressed beamforming feedback consisting of the VHT Compressed Beamforming Report information followed by any MU Exclusive Beamforming Report information.
-Each of the feedback segments except the last shall contain the maximum number of octets allowed by the VHT beamformer’s maximum MPDU length capability.
-The last feedback segment may be smaller.
+Each of the feedback segments except the last shall be transmitted in a frame that contains the maximum number of octets allowed by the VHT beamformer’s maximum MPDU length capability.
+The last feedback segment may be transmitted in a smaller frame.
 Each feedback segment is identified by the value of the Remaining Feedback Segments subfield and the First Feedback Segment subfield in the VHT MIMO Control field as defined in 9.4.1.46 (VHT MIMO Control field); the other nonreserved subfields of the VHT MIMO Control field shall be the same for all feedback segments.
 All feedback segments shall be sent in a single A-MPDU and shall be included in the A-MPDU in the descending order of the Remaining Feedback Segments subfield values.

-NOTE 2—The feedback segments of VHT compressed beamforming feedback(#317) are not MSDU/MMPDU fragments.
+NOTE 2—The feedback segment of VHT compressed beamforming feedback(#317) are not MSDU/MMPDU fragments, rather each feedback segment, together with the other fields in the Frame Body field of the VHT Compressed Beamforming frame (see Figure 9-120 (Management frame format) and 9.6.22.2 (VHT Compressed Beamforming frame format)), constitutes a single unfragmented MMPDU.

 26.7.1 General

-An HE beamformer shall support a maximum MPDU length for the HE compressed beamforming/CQI report that is the minimum of 11 454 octets and the maximum length of the HE compressed beamforming/CQI report that the HE beamformer intends to solicit from its HE beamformees.
+An HE beamformer shall support a maximum MPDU length for a frame containing the HE compressed beamforming/CQI report that is the minimum of 11 454 octets and the maximum length of the frame containing the HE compressed beamforming/CQI report that the HE beamformer intends to solicit from its HE beamformees.

 26.7.4 Rules for generating segmented feedback

 If the HE compressed beamforming/CQI report solicited by the HE beamformer would result in an HE Compressed Beamforming/CQI frame that exceeds 11 454 octets in length, then the HE compressed beamforming/CQI report shall be split into up to 8 feedback segments.
-Each feedback segment shall be included in a separate HE Compressed Beamforming/CQI frame and shall contain successive portions of the HE compressed beamforming/CQI report.
+Each feedback segment shall be included in a separate HE Compressed Beamforming/CQI frame and shall contain successive segments of the HE compressed beamforming/CQI report.
 Each feedback segment shall be of equal length, except the last feedback segment that may be smaller.
 Each HE Compressed Beamforming/CQI frame that includes a feedback segment that is not the last feedback segment shall have a length of 11 454 octets.
 Each feedback segment is identified by the value of the Remaining Feedback Segments subfield and the First Feedback Segment subfield in the HE MIMO Control field as defined in 9.4.1.62 (HE MIMO Control field(11ax)); the other nonreserved subfields of the HE MIMO Control field shall be the same for all feedback segments.
 All feedback segments shall be sent in a single A-MPDU contained in a PPDU and shall be included in the A-MPDU in the descending order of the Remaining Feedback Segments subfield values.

 TGbe editor: immediately following this para, insert the following NOTE and renumber all notes in this section accordingly

+NOTE 0—A feedback segment of the HE compressed beamforming/CQI report together with the other fields in the Frame Body field of the HE Compressed Beamforming/CQI frame (see Figure 9-120 (Management frame format) and Table 9-618(HE Compressed Beamforming/CQI frame Action field format), constitutes a single unfragmented MMPDU.